Frida Kahlo: Symbolism and iconography

 To explore these questions through her art, Kahlo developed a complex iconography, extensively employing pre-Columbian and Christian symbols and mythology in her paintings.
 In most of her self-portraits, she depicts her face as mask-like, but surrounded by visual cues which allow the viewer to decipher deeper meanings for it.
 Aztec mythology features heavily in Kahlo's paintings in symbols including monkeys, skeletons, skulls, blood, and hearts; often, these symbols referred to the myths of Coatlicue, Quetzalcoatl, and Xolotl.
 Other central elements that Kahlo derived from Aztec mythology were hybridity and dualism.
 Many of her paintings depict opposites: life and death, pre-modernity and modernity, Mexican and European, male and female.

 In addition to Aztec legends, Kahlo frequently depicted two central female figures from Mexican folklore in her paintings: La Llorona and La Malinche as interlinked to the hard situations, the suffering, misfortune or judgement, as being calamitous, wretched or being "de la chingada".
 For example, when she painted herself following her miscarriage in Detroit in Henry Ford Hospital (1932), she shows herself as weeping, with dishevelled hair and an exposed heart, which are all considered part of the appearance of La Llorona, a woman who murdered her children.
 The painting was traditionally interpreted as simply a depiction of Kahlo's grief and pain over her failed pregnancies.
 But with the interpretation of the symbols in the painting and the information of Kahlo's actual views towards motherhood from her correspondence, the painting has been seen as depicting the unconventional and taboo choice of a woman remaining childless in Mexican society.

 Kahlo often featured her own body in her paintings, presenting it in varying states and disguises: as wounded, broken, as a child, or clothed in different outfits, such as the Tehuana costume, a man's suit, or a European dress.
+She often wore masculine clothes as part of her deliberate challenge to gender norms and cultural expectations.
 She used her body as a metaphor to explore questions on societal roles.
 Her paintings often depicted the female body in an unconventional manner, such as during miscarriages, and childbirth or cross-dressing.
 In depicting the female body in graphic manner, Kahlo positioned the viewer in the role of the voyeur, "making it virtually impossible for a viewer not to assume a consciously held position in response".